galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 >  </citations>
 ></tool>
 >```
-> This form is displayed when the generated Hello tool is executed.
+> The form displayed when the generated Hello tool is executed is below.
-> The user sees a text box to enter the string
+> The user sees a text box to enter any string
-> When executed, it will be echoed to a new history file called Hello_output
+> When executed, it will be echoed to a new history file called `Hello_output`
 >
 > ![](../../images/toolfactory_hello_demo_form.png)
 {: .details }